kevgo/text-runner/documentation/how-it-works.md

 # How TextRunner works

-There are no limitations on the Markdown structure TextRunner can use.
+There are no limitations on the structure of the Markdown files TextRunner uses.
-It can read and understand (with your help) complex data in tables, bullet point lists, embedded images, as well as plain text in any human language.
+It can read and understand (with your help) complex data in tables, bullet point lists, embedded images, as well as simple plain text in any human language.

 To make a part of any Markdown file actionable by TextRunner, wrap it in an `<a>` tag with class `tr_[action name]`.
 As an example,
-let's say a tutorial tells the reader to create a file `config.yml` with the content `foo: bar`.
+let's say a tutorial tells its reader to create a file `config.yml` with the content `foo: bar` on their machine.
 The markdown code of this tutorial might look something like this:

 ```markdown